 With current wind tunnel testing protocols generally aimed at testing under equivalent null external wind conditions such as used for airplanes, industry tends not to test wheeled vehicles for performance under rising external wind conditions.
 This testing preference is likely due to the faulty assumption that the vehicle drag coefficient is invariant with headwind conditions, as it is for airplanes.
 As proven in our test videos, for open-wheeled vehicles the effective vehicle drag coefficient instead varies substantially with external headwind conditions, as well as with vehicle speed.

-Please note that AERODEFENDER™ Wheel Fairings do not make bicycles dramatically faster under all operating conditions.
-In fact, shielding the upper wheel is only minimally effective under null wind conditions.
-It only becomes dramatically effective as external headwinds increase.
-That is, only when facing external headwinds, or at much higher vehicle speeds—the very times when you really need it!
+Please note that AERODEFENDER Wheel Fairings do not make bicycles dramatically faster under all operating conditions.
+In fact, shielding the upper wheel is only minimally effective under null wind conditions at lower speeds.
+But it quickly becomes dramatically effective as headwinds increase (due to the cubic sensitivity of power dissipation with rising windspeed), or typically much above 15-20 mph in null winds.
+That is, becoming most effective when facing external headwinds, or at higher vehicle speeds—the very times when you really need it!

 Earlier industry efforts have often shielded much more of the wheel extending well below the level of the axle, which further limits wheel fairing effectiveness.
 For these reasons, the minimal upper wheel fairing of the invention has remained unappreciated.
 Thus, previous wind tunnel testing would not have demonstrated the dramatic effectiveness of minimally shielding only the uppermost wheel under external headwind conditions.

-And with AERODEFENDER™ Wheel Fairings installed, wheel aerodynamic efficiency becomes only a secondary consideration.
+And with AERODEFENDER Wheel Fairings installed, wheel aerodynamic efficiency becomes only a secondary consideration.
 As explained above, most all the power dissipated on a wheel occurs near the top.
 The shielding provided by our fairings largely negates any additional advantage provided by aero wheels.
-Thus one can easily substitute inexpensive alloy training wheels in combination with our AERODEFENDER™ Wheel Fairings and still outperform more expensive aero wheels.
+Thus one can easily substitute inexpensive alloy training wheels in combination with our AERODEFENDER Wheel Fairings and still outperform more expensive aero wheels.
+And the fairings make wider tires even more aero.